-Afterward Jesus came down the hill with them and took his stand on a level place.
-With him were a large crowd of his disciples, and great numbers of people from the whole of Judea, Jerusalem, and the coast district of Tyre and Sidon, and everyone in the crowd was trying to touch him, because a power went out from him which restored them all.
+- Afterwards Jesus came down the hill with them and took his stand on a level place.
+With him were a large crowd of his disciples, and great numbers of people from the whole of Judea, Jerusalem, and the coast district of Tyre and Sidon, - 18 who had come to hear him and to be restored to health.
+Those, too, who were troubled with foul spirits were cured; - and everyone in the crowd was trying to touch him, because a power went out from him which restored them all.